focallocal/nav-buttons-highlighter/README.md

 ## Features

-- 3D button styling with gradients, shadows, and hover effects
+- Clean button styling with solid colors and hover effects
+- Admin configurable - no CSS editing required
+- Support for up to 3 custom navigation buttons
-- Mobile-responsive - highlights the "Latest" dropdown toggle button on mobile so users are more clear they can/should click it
+- Mobile-responsive - includes mobile dropdown button highlighting
 - Pre-configured for Discourse Kanban plugin by default
-- CSS-only implementation - reliable and lightweight
-- Easy to customize
+- Color picker support for easy customization

 ## Default Configuration

-By default, this component is set up to highlight the **Discourse Kanban** plugin ([link](https://meta.discourse.org/t/kanban-board/)) in **BLUE**.
-However, it can easily be changed to highlight any navigation link you choose in any colour.
+By default, this component is set up to highlight the **Discourse Kanban** plugin ([link](https://meta.discourse.org/t/kanban-board/)) in **BLUE** (#4285F4).

 ## Installation